Slovakia: Poll by NMS from 02.04.2023

 Slovakia - The latest poll for the Parliamentary election in Slovakia from NMS shows the following results: SMER 22.4%, HLAS 14.2%, PS 12.8%, Republika 9.9%, KDH 6.3%, Sme Rodina 5.7%, OĽaNO 5.2%, SaS 5.1%, Aliancia 3%, Demokrati 3%, SNS 2.4%, ZĽ 2%, ĽSNS 1.9% and MF 1.3%.
 If an election were held in Slovakia this Sunday, Republika might gain the most in voter favorability with +5.1 growth since the last election.
 PS, on the other hand, would lose the most votes (-5.2) in the election barometer compared to the last election result.

-Currently governing with a Centre-right coalition from SaS, OĽaNO, Sme Rodina and ZĽ.
-With 19.7% of virtual seats, the government could fail to remain in office.
+Currently governing with a Coalition of the center from HLAS, SMER and SNS.
+With 44.9% of virtual seats, the government could fail to remain in office.

 The election survey was collected by NMS.
 For this purpose, 1008 persons were asked about their party preference in a period of 5 days (28.03.2023 - 02.04.2023).